RashadTanjim/Interactive-Photo-Gallery-MVVM/README.md

-# Interactive Gallery App build with MVVM with a touch of Clean Architecture
+# Interactive Gallery App

-A simple image gallery that fetches data from **Lorem Picsum** API.
+### A simple image gallery that fetches data from **Lorem Picsum** API and builds with MVVM and with a touch of Clean Architecture.

 [Lorem Picsum](https://picsum.photos/): Lorem Picsum provides random or specific uploaded images as placeholders.
 Developers need to specify the desired image size (width & height) at the end of the request URL.
 Grayscale and blur effects can be applied to any image.

-[https://www.google.com/search?client=firefox-b-d&q=mvvm+architecture+android](MVVM Architecture): This guide encompasses best practices and recommended architecture for building robust, production-quality apps.
+[MVVM Architecture](https://developer.android.com/jetpack/guide): This guide encompasses best practices and recommended architecture for building robust, production-quality apps.

 ## Features
 1. Use https://picsum.photos to get a list of photos